drewm27/speakerrankings/passive-top-recommended.md

 Unless you need them to sit on a desktop, shelf or other high surface, I highly recommend getting floorstanding speakers.
 Also of note, a lot of bookshelf size speakers also come in a floorstanding version which should perform similarly but with deeper bass.

+For more detailed information and specs about these speakers see the full rankings of all of them at [All Passive Speakers Ranked](/#all-passive-speakers-ranked)

 Also consider [Top Recommended Powered Bookshelf Speakers](/bookshelf-top-recommended/) if you aren't looking for something specifically passive.

 ### The Best Passive Floorstanding Speakers For Sound Quality